Minority Language Policy in China: An Extrapolation

 Space travel and technological greatness, mind-controlled sharks, grotesque images of human degeneration and excessive capitalist development, intergalactic warfare, and the limits of human morality.
 These are the images Chinese science-fiction has portrayed in one of the country’s most vibrant contemporary literary genres.
 Its continuing mission: to reflect on the new frontiers of fear and uncertainty, and boldly go where no man has gone before.

-What is happening in East and Southeast Asia?
-December 2020
+Last month in East and Southeast Asia- December 2020

 That time of the year: Christmas 2020 Special